Simulations of spin-driven AGN jets in gas-rich galaxy mergers: Results

 In the simulation without jets the gas motions at these altitudes must arise due to the merger dynamics and cooling of the hot halo.
 In the first and second panels of the top row of Fig.~\ref{fig: mdot out cool nojet}, gas motions are dominated by inflows, with warm and hot gas flowing back towards the midplane as the gas cools and falls into the potential well of the system.
 In the third panel, there is very little net motion of warm gas and, beyond $40$~kpc, all hot gas is outflowing.
 This behaviour comes about due to the propagation of the quasi-spherical shock that results from the first passage of the galaxies.
 This outflow is initially seen in the hot gas but is subsequently followed by a slower-moving warm outflow (as can be seen in the panel corresponding to $0.61$~Gyr).
 After the passage of this shock the gas settles into a new equilibrium, begins to cool, and net inflows resume.
 In the final panel, the galaxies have coalesced but the shock associated with this merger is much weaker and has not had time to propagate far enough to affect these outflow rate profiles.

 Turning now to the simulation with jets, the early stages of a hot, jet-driven outflow can be seen in the first panel of Fig.~\ref{fig: mdot out cool}.
 The warm gas profile is largely identical to that shown in Fig.~\ref{fig: mdot out cool nojet}, indicating that, at these early times, the jets are largely having an effect on the hot gas.
-After $0.08$~Gyr, the hot outflow has already propagated out to $100$~kpc and, beyond this time, a net hot outflow of $\sim10\, {\rm M_\odot \, yr^{-1}}$ that is fairly constant in height above the midplane persists throughout the remainder of the simulation.
+After $0.08$~Gyr, the hot outflow has already propagated out to $100$~kpc and, beyond this time, a net hot outflow of $\sim10\, {\rm M_\odot \, yr^{-1}}$ that is fairly constant in height above the midplane persists throughout the remainder of the simulation\footnote{Note, however, that when integrated, the mass loss rate for the simulation with jets corresponds to $< 1\%$ of the gas disc mass per Gyr.}.
 In the final panel (bottom right), however, there is evidence of an enhancement in this hot outflow rate which is due to the powerful jet outburst associated with the final coalescence of the galaxies, as seen in the bottom row of Fig.~\ref{fig: Various quantites}.

 Whilst, initially, there is a net inflow of warm gas, after $0.08$~Gyr the warm gas in the inner regions becomes outflowing due to the action of the jets.
 By $0.49$~Gyr however, the jets have become relatively quiescent and the inner regions have returned to a state of net inflow.
 The fact that the warm outflow takes longer to propagate than the hot component indicates that it is moving more slowly.
 Indeed, this is the case, and we will discuss the dynamics of the gas shortly.
 When the jet activity increases again, net outflows of warm gas can be supported throughout the entire domain considered (see the final two panels).